Skip to Main Content Skip to Footer Content

 Lyme Disease: The Tick-Borne Illness You Need To Be Aware Of

-Tick crawling on a leaf.
+A tick walking on a leaf.

 When discussing potentially harmful pests, a common one you’ll often hear about is ticks.
 These strange creatures latch onto a host through physical contact.
 You might be out enjoying nature and inadvertently come in contact with them in the grass or by brushing against one on a tree branch.
 These opportunistic pests can also be transferred onto you by another person or your pet.